 Returning to the world of comics for inspiration Pepys next issued Girl, which was a game with characters from “Girl”, the companion comic to “Eagle”.
 Off the press next was Jungle Thrills, definitely not politically correct today but maybe at the time it was acceptable.
 The idea of the game is to “bag” as much game as you can whilst on safari.
 Pepys were to issue this game later with a very different image.

 Good old reliable Disney provided another super game in Peter and the Pirates which was based on the film “Peter Pan”.
-The next game, although not the first TV game, is a sign of things to come.
-Pets endorsed by George Cansdale.
+The next game, although not the first TV game, is a sign of things to come: Pets endorsed by George Cansdale.
 This is another game that Pepys will recycle later.
 By this time the original game of Belisha had been out of print for some time so Pepys thought it would be a good idea to revive it for the next generation, after all, it had been a very big seller.
-I think they did a pretty good job with a game evocative of the 1950’s called Round Britain.
-Scouting appeared in 1955 but the Girl Guides had to wait a little longer for their own card game.
+I think they did a pretty good job with a game evocative of the 1950s called Round Britain.
+Scouting appeared in 1955 but the Girl Guides had to wait a little longer for their own card game: Guiding.
 Another Enid Blyton game was published as well called Secret Seven appropriately enough based on the old game Sevens.
 The artist for these cards was Bruno Kay who drew illustrations for the middle period of the Secret Seven books.
 A. B. Bowbeer, one of the artists who worked for “Flight” magazine, drew the cards for the new “Double Feature” game Test Pilot which was endorsed by Neville Duke the chief test pilot for Hawker.

 TELEVISION AND FILMS

 Disney again provided a subject in 1956 for Pepys to use in Davy Crockett based on their film of the same name.
 The cards are scenes from the film.
-An unusual and rare game called Panto in the economy series with only 32 cards was drawn by Neville Main again.
+An unusual and rare game called Panto in the economy series with only 32 cards was drawn by Neville Main.
 Pairs of the cards make up pictures of pantomime characters on stage.
 A further economy game with 34 cards was Punch and Judy also by Neville Main.

 Robin Hood was based on the television series starring Richard Greene which ran from 1955 to 1958.
 The cards show scenes which appear to be taken directly from the screen.
 Safari in the same year was a reissue, with subtle differences, of Jungle Thrills.
-This time the game was endorsed by the famous naturalists Armand and Michaela Dennis who had a very popular TV series throughout the 1950’s.
+This time the game was endorsed by the famous naturalists Armand and Michaela Denis who had a very popular TV series throughout the 1950s.

 The next game was Happy Families of the Nations which was a reissue of the older Happy Families of the World but in the usual full size cards, with eleven families instead of nine.
 I don’t think that this sold very well because the game seems to be pretty rare today.